mmcc-xx/BirdCAGE/README.md

 from the internet, use your reverse proxy to give names to both the front end and back end (birdcage.yourdomain.com and birdcageapi.yourdomain.com).
 Add the front end url to CORS_ORIGINS (e.g. CORS_ORIGINS: http://192.168.1.75:7008,http://birdcage.yourdomain.com) and use back end name for API_SERVER_URL (e.g. API_SERVER_URL: http://birdcageapi.yourdomain.com).
-    - ANALYZE_SERVER is the address for the BirdNET-Analyzer server you set up above.
-It can be an internal address - client code never talks to it directly
+    - ANALYZE_SERVER should the IP address of your server, and ANALYZE_PORT should be the port that is being mapped. to 8080 in the birdnetserver service section.
+(In theory interactions with the birdnetserver could all be on the virtual network.
+I need to try that out.
+For now, use a LAN address)
 - docker-compose up
 - From the Web UI go to Stream Settings and add a stream.
 The default password is 'birdcage'.
 The Name field is for however you want the stream identified in the
 UI.
 Address is the full url of the stream from your source (try opening it in VLC to make sure it works if you aren't sure).